furlai/furl-ai-exercise/README.md

 Implementation expectations for `run_release_graph`:

 - Build or reuse a `StateGraph` that accepts the `ReleaseState` keys: `query` and `response`
-- Invoke the graph with the incoming `SoftwareQuery` and capture the model output string
+- Invoke the graph with the incoming `SoftwareQuery` and capture the model output

 Avoid modifying tests or the data models; the exercise is intentionally scoped to the graph execution.